robsontenorio/lighthouse-dashboard/README.md

 - Metrics are stored on dashboard.

 The GraphQL server performance is not affected by this package, once metrics are collect after response is sent by server.

-By default, metrics are stored on same target app database.
-But if you want to keep things separated you can select a different database connection to store metrics.
 </details>

 # Configuration